aaronc/clj-parse/README.md

 within parsers.

-Here is a grammar of the language understood by the parser function writen in the syntax of the parser itself:
+Here is a grammar of the language understood by the parser function written in the syntax of the parser itself:

 ### The grammar of the parser expression language: